Carlo Pinsoglio: Juventus debut

 On 19 May 2018, in the last match of the season, Pinsoglio made his Serie A and Juventus debut, coming on in the 64th minute of an eventual 2–1 home win against Hellas Verona to replace the club's starting goalkeeper, Gianluigi Buffon; Pinsoglio was beaten by Alessio Cerci in the 76th minute.
 The club celebrated winning the league title and a domestic double after the match.

 On 27 September 2018, Pinsoglio signed a two-year contract extension with Juventus, which would keep him at the club until June 2020.

 On 1 August 2020, he featured as a substitute for Wojciech Szczęsny in Juventus's 3–1 defeat to Roma in Serie A, with his club already confirmed as league champions.

 In June 2021, Pinsoglio signed a new deal with Juventus, keeping him at the club until 2023.
 It has been noted that a big part of his renewal is due to his positive influence in the dressing room.
 In May 2023, Juventus extended Pinsoglio's contract again, this time, until the end of the 2024–25 season.
+On 26 February 2026, Pinsoglio signed a one and a half year contract with the club.